AlexCarusoFan4/WinyamaDroneYard/README.md

-# serverless-opendronemap - OpenDroneMap Serverless Automation
+# serverless-opendronemap - Run OpenDroneMap processing jobs easily on AWS

 serverless-opendronemap makes running OpenDroneMap (https://github.com/OpenDroneMap/ODM) as simple as uploading your images and downloading the results. serverless-opendronemap is a set of automated tooling built on top of AWS Batch that monitors an S3 bucket for changes, and when it detects the presence of a trigger file, it will launch a